-What Is the Definition of PBX?
+What Is PBX?

 The term “PBX” stands for Private Branch eXchange.
 The idea is that each unique branch of a company or organization has its own private exchange for incoming and outgoing phone calls.
 It’s an intelligent and efficient method of handling calls when your business has many different phone users that customers and callers want to contact.

 In the beginning, a Private Branch Exchange represented the physical layout of your fixed phone lines and phones.
 Nowadays, your PBX goes beyond your brick-and-mortar walls and includes all of the phones — fixed, mobile and computer-based — that you use to conduct your business.

 A PBX phone system works much in the way a switchboard operator worked at the inception of phone communications.
 An incoming call came in through one of several lines and was directed (manually, back then) to any number of other lines with the desired contact at the end.

 Of course, in today’s modern world, we’ve moved past physical switchboard operators.
 Advanced computer software and programming now dispatches calls quickly and efficiently, so there’s no wait for your callers.
 They can be put through to a fixed line, mobile phone or web-based (VoIP or cloud) telephony system.
 Your callers get through to the right person every time, which is important for providing great customer service.

 The traditional PBX system definition refers to a Public Switch Telephone Network (PSTN) which uses copper wire to physically link calls.
 These analog systems were common years ago when companies would invest considerable amounts of money into their phone systems.
 The advantage of traditional PBX systems is that they were very stable and could be customized precisely how a company wanted them.
 They were set up to reflect exactly the type of phone system required.